codefresh-io/docs.codefresh.io/_docs/quick-start/gitops-quick-start/gitops-products.md

   max-width="60%"
 %}

-The Products dashboard displays the Products created, with or without the applications connected to each Product. <br>
+The Products dashboard showcases the Products created, whether or not applications are connected. <br>
-Clicking a Product shows detailed information on its applications.
+Clicking a Product provides detailed information on its applications.

-In the quick start, we'll focus on these key features: application versions and enriched insights.
+For this quick start, we'll focus on two key features: application versions and contextual insights.

 ### Application version information
-Helm-based applications display the release version of the application in the Environment.
-This is the version of the Helm chart identifying the specific release version of the application in the different environments.
+Helm-based applications show the release version of the application.
+This is the version of the Helm chart identifying the specific release version of the application in the different Environments.

 You can:
 * View the application's dependencies and their versions